Meet Our Team

 Founder/Director - 360 Vision for Africa

 A little about me ...
 I've worked for Community Education for over 25 years.
 I first started sponsoring a child from Guatemala in 1984 but it was in 2003 that I became aware of the impact that AIDS had taken on pockets of Africa.
 Wanting to help, I sponsored a child from Africa, then brought child sponsorship to my church.
 If you're curious about how I met the founder of New Hope for Africa orphanage, I've written more about that under About Us/Gretchen's Story.
 Please consider joining us on our journey to help children in great need.
+Our main priority has been food for the children.
+In November 2020 we launched a campaign to raise money for a much-needed computer lab for the children.
+A new lab is now ready to go when the children return to school!
+(The government shut down school for most of COVID but thankfully it's scheduled to open in January.)
+This season we're focused on providing a Christmas Dinner and Grocery pack for 100 families.
+I'd love to have your help.
 We can't do everything, but we can do something.
-I'd love to have your help.
-Thanks for taking time to look at our website!
+Your partnership with us will help children to thrive.
+Thanks for taking time to see our website!